Tiny Habits That Stick

 Through his research with more than 40,000 people, he’s discovered a formula for any successful shift in behavior.
 One that recommends only tiny adjustments.
 Here’s his three-step process.

-Yes, something that you really want to do.
-That is, not one that someone else wants you do – or one that you feel pressured, obligated to do.
+Yes, something that YOU really want to do.
+Not something that someone wants you do – or one that you feel pressured, obligated to do.
+Got it?

 In other words, don’t say you’re going to “try” to fit in seven or eight hours of sleep when you barely sleep four hours now.
 That’s not very reasonable, is it?

-Last year I set a goal to hold a one-minute plank every day.
-No, not a 15 minute abs workout.
+A couple of years ago I set a goal to hold a one-minute plank every day.
+No, not a 15-minute abs workout.
 Just one minute!
-And, I’ve kept it up.
+And, I've kept it up.

 I do my daily plank right before my nightly stretching routine…which BTW, consists of only three different stretches that I’ve done now for more than 20 years.